Skip to content

 Visual language

-The visual standard for Danbyte is defined in /CLAUDE.md at the project root and the static mockups in design/ are its source of truth.
+The visual standard for Danbyte is defined in /CLAUDE.md at the project root.
+The running React SPA in frontend/ is its source of truth — read the shared primitives before adding UI.

 In one breath